insightfinder/InsightAgent/dell_power_collector/README.md

 * **`connectionUrl`**: The host url to get the metric data.
 * **`idEndPoint`**: The endpoint to get all instances ids.

 Sample json file for powerflex.
-All the metrics name must exist.If left empty, it will collect all metrics. **The API shouldn't be changed**.
+All the metrics name must exist.If being left empty, it will collect all metrics. **The API shouldn't be changed**.
 Update the metrics needed based on different instances input.
 Refer to https://developer.dell.com/apis/4008/versions/4.0/PowerFlex_REST_API.json/paths/~1api~1instances~1ProtectionDomain::%7Bid%7D~1relationships~1Statistics/get for detailed documentation
 ```bash
 {
   "/api/instances/{$instanceType}::{$id}/relationships/Statistics":[